nim-lang/Nim/doc/manual.md

 named `f` or if `f` is not visible in the current module.
 These rules ensure that object fields and accessors can have the same name.
-Within the module `x.f` is then always interpreted as field access and outside the module it is interpreted as an accessor proc call.
+Within the module `x.f` is then always interpreted as field access and outside the module it is interpreted as an accessor procedure call.

 Command invocation syntax